HenriChabrand/unified-extension-demo/README.md

 let textContent = card.newText('Owner', 'Henri CHABRAND');

 let statusContent = card.newStatus('Status', 'Pending', 'WARNING');
 statusContent.setValue('Signed');
 statusContent.setColor('SUCCESS');

-let success = await builder.build(); // Wait until the build is complete to avoid killing the process ⚠️
+let success = await builder.build(); // Wait for the build to complete to prevent the process from terminating prematurely
 ```

-## Test On Postman
+## Testing with Postman

-GET to endpoint `https://tlgbrx45cg.execute-api.eu-west-3.amazonaws.com/api/request-hook` with the following query parameter
+Send a GET request to the endpoint `https://tlgbrx45cg.execute-api.eu-west-3.amazonaws.com/api/request-hook` with the following query parameters:

-`hook_redirection` : the url of your `card-request-hook` deployement (e.g https://project-name.vercel.app/api/card-request-hook)
+-  `hook_redirection`: The URL where your `card-request-hook` deployment exists.
+Example: `https://project-name.vercel.app/api/card-request-hook)`
-`service_id` : the id of the simulated platform, which can be either `hubspot`, `salesforce` or `intercom`
+-  `service_id`: The ID of the simulated platform, which can be either `hubspot`, `salesforce`, or `intercom`.

-You will get as a response the cards generated in the right payload format for the taregted platform.
+You will receive a response that includes the generated cards in the appropriate payload format for the targeted platform.

-## Test On HubSpot
+## Testing with HubSpot

-TO come
+Details coming soon.

+Stay tuned!